Road Base Calculator

 Installation

-How many tons of road base do I need per cubic yard?
+How much road base do I need for a driveway?

 What's the difference between road base and gravel?

-Road base is a specifically engineered material with a precise gradation of different-sized particles, including fines, that compact tightly together to create a stable surface.
-Gravel typically consists of more uniformly sized particles without the fines needed for proper compaction.
-Road base is designed for structural support, while gravel is often used for drainage or decorative purposes.
+Road base is a specifically engineered material with a mixture of crushed stone and fines (small particles) that compact tightly together.
+It has a controlled gradation of particle sizes that allows it to form a solid, stable layer when compacted.
+Gravel typically consists of rounded stones of more uniform size without the fines needed for proper compaction.
+Road base is better suited for structural applications like driveways and roads.

 Do I need geotextile fabric under road base?